 The bites tend to appear in rows of three or four and are very itchy.
 There are a couple of theories on why the bites appear in rows.

-First, there is a theory that a bed bug bites you and while you are sleeping you move or twitch and the bug will remove its mouthparts from your skin.
-When you stop moving the bed bug crawls a short distance and reinserts its mouthparts into your skin.
-This can result in one bed bug leaving several bites in a row.
+First, there is a theory that they feed while you are sleeping and when you move or twitch and the bug will remove its mouthparts from your skin.
+When you stop moving the bug crawl a short distance and bites again; this can result in one bug leaving several bites in a row.

-Can I Get a Disease From a Bed Bug Bite?
+Can I Get a Disease From a Bite?

-There have been around 30 disease pathogens found in bed bugs, but none of these diseases have ever been transmitted to a human from the bite of a bed bug.
-It is considered highly unlikely that bed bugs transmit diseases.
+There have been around 30 disease pathogens found in these bugs, but none of these diseases have ever been transmitted to a human from a bite.
+It is considered highly unlikely that they transmit diseases.
 The only medical worry is the itching and swelling caused by the bites.

-Another report claims that bed bugs are capable of spreading blood infesting disease organisms that can affect the nervous system and digestive system.
+Another report claims that they are capable of spreading blood infesting disease organisms that can affect the nervous system and digestive system.
 Children who live in an infested household tend to become listless and pale.

-Some disease organisms found in bed bugs include anthrax, plague, typhus, tularemia, yellow fever and relapsing fever.
+Some disease organisms found include anthrax, plague, typhus, tularemia, yellow fever and relapsing fever.

 What are Common Reactions to the Bites?

-Some people may have no reaction whatsoever to a bed bug bite.
+Some people may have no reaction whatsoever to a bite.
 Other people may have a delayed reaction and not have any signs or symptoms of a bite for several days.
-There are a few people who are extremely allergic to the bites of a bed bug and will have a severe reaction.
+There are a few people who are extremely allergic to the bites and will have a severe reaction.

 In cases of allergy, the bites can be extremely swollen and itchy.
 In this case, a person may need to visit his/her personal physician in order to get steroid cream or a steroid injection to decrease the allergic reaction.

-Do Bed Bugs Leave a Scent or Odor in the Room?
+Do They Leave a Scent or Odor in the Room?

 In a heavily infested room you will notice a sweet, musty smell that is obnoxious.
 The smell is most often the strongest under the headboard and mattress.
 People have equated the smell to that of rotten raspberries mixed with moldy shoes.
 Yuck!

-As it is possible to have bed bugs in other parts of your home besides the bedroom, you can have this musty smell anywhere in your house where there is furniture or pictures on the walls.
-Bed bugs follow their hosts, and they will follow you.
+As it is possible to have these insects in other parts of your home, you can have this musty smell anywhere in your house where there is furniture or pictures on the walls.
+They like to follow their hosts, and they will follow you.
 Wherever you are, that’s where they will be.

 This odor is caused by an oily secretion emitted by the bugs.

-How Can I Keep Bed Bugs Out When I Am Traveling?
+How Can I Keep Them Out When I Am Traveling?

-There are some simple steps you can take to ensure you don’t take the chance of bringing bed bugs home with you when you are traveling.
+There are some simple steps you can take to ensure you don’t take the chance of bringing them into your home when you return from a trip.

 First, you should never set your suitcase or any clothing or shoes on the floor of the hotel room.
 Instead, keep them in the bath tub, on the toilet or on the clean counter top.